p-a-a-a-trick/ibis-sales-query/README.md

 # ibis-sales-query
-Example Sales Data Query using Ibis Expressions (with complimentary fString Representations)
+Building a Sales Data Query using Ibis Expressions (with complimentary fString Representations)

 This repository contains: